fi-do/transportation_problem/README.md

 ## About the Project

-There are many great algorithm out there to solve a transport problem.
+There are many great algorithm out there to solve a transportation problems.
 However, i started to write my own module to find a potential solution and get a better understanding in impementing algorithms in code.

 ## Getting Started

 My goal is to release a simple python module to calculate potential and optimal solutions.
-So clone the main.py to your python library folder and get started.
+So clone the tp.py to your python library folder and get started.

 ### Requirements